DaRoemer/MasterThesis/README.md

 1. Preprocess and segment the microscopy images using FIJI and Cellpose (see provided Segmentation model).
 2. Run `morphology_analysis.ipynb` to analyze cell shape parameters.
 3. Run `nematic_ordering.ipynb` to calculate nematic order parameters.
-4. Use `AFT_batch.m` in MATLAB to visualize alignment vectors.
+4. Use `AFT_batch.m` from [AFT - Alignment by Fourier Transform](https://github.com/OakesLab/AFT-Alignment_by_Fourier_Transform) in MATLAB to visualize alignment vectors.

-## Citation

-If you use this code for your own work, please cite the corresponding thesis and/or the AFT method where appropriate.

 # Video visualisation
 This montage shows the geaomety and apearnace of a section of one microfluidc channel.
 The cells were fixed and stained for nuclei (blue), actin (red) and CD45, a macrophage marker (green).
 ![](images/20250312_Chip19_3D_channel10_1_maxres.gif)

+# Citation

+If you use this code for your own work, please cite the corresponding thesis and/or the AFT method where appropriate.

 # License
 The content of this project itself is licensed under the [Creative Commons Attribution 4.0 Unported license](https://creativecommons.org/licenses/by/4.0/deed.en), and the underlying source code used to analyse and display that content is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).